Alcatel Lucent Enterprise (ALE) and Nokia have been appointed to provide connected network solutions for Grand Paris

 In October, Société du Grand Paris (SGP) awarded the design tender for the Le Bourget station to Elizabeth & Christian de Portzamparc (AECDP).
 Miralles Tagliabue and Bordas + Peiro were also awarded contract for the Line 16, Clichy-Montfermeil station.

 The SNC-Lavalin consortium won a project management services tender from Société du Grand Paris (SGP) for Line 18 later in September.

 Around 20 Herrenknecht tunnel, boring machines (TBMs) were in operation simultaneously in the year.
 Out of them, 16 are EPB shield machines with diameters ranging from 7725 mm to 9840 mm, 3 TBMs for variable density of 7710 mm to 9830 mm diameters, and one vertical shaft sinking machine with diameters between 8300 mm and 11 900 mm.

 On second October 2020, the President of Île-de-France Mobilités, Valérie Pécresse and of the Île-de-France Region, Thierry Dallard, Chairman of the Management Board of the Société du Grand Paris, and the Chairman and CEO of Alstom Henri Poupart-Lafarge, disclosed the design of the future metros for new lines 15, 16 and 17 of Île-de-France at the inauguration of the exhibition Les lignes du design (Design Lines).

-In accordance with the city administration’s ideas, Line 4 of the Metro, in the southern region of the city, will be extended by a couple of kilometers with development of two new stations.
+In accordance with the city administration’s ideas, Line 4 of the Metro, in the southern region of the city, will be extended by a couple of kilometers with the development of two new stations.
 Currently, the line stops at Montrouge, a banlieu in the south of the city, while the extension will bring it to Bagneux, even further south.

-The Line 4, which runs through the city from north to south, Line 12 will also get extension work in the southern area including the construction of two stations.
+Line 4, which runs through the city from north to south, and Line 12 will also get extension work in the southern area including the construction of two stations.